Can Out-of-State MMJ Patients Buy Cannabis In Oklahoma?

 Grow Your Medical Cannabis At Home

 Thankfully, medical marijuana Missouri patients will be able to apply for a home cultivation license.
 This will allow a patient to grow cannabis at home, up to six female flowering plants.
-You can read our home cultivation application tutorial here, or watch the video below.
+Read our home marijuana cultivation application tutorial, or watch the video below.
 Details are still pouring in on this subject, so watch this blog for more updates.

 Naturally, not every patient is going to have a green thumb.
 This means that a need will still be present for Missouri medical marijuana patients to buy and consume medical cannabis as soon as they can.
 That’s where neighboring states like Oklahoma and Illinois may come into play.